Turtle Shell Rot

 Symptoms of Turtle Shell Rot include:

-• Softness in parts of their shell
+- Softness in parts of their shell

-• Discolored or flaking patches on their shell
+- Discolored or flaking patches on their shell

 There can be white spots which are actually colonies of bacteria that have colonized the affected area.
-The affected area may appear to be sunken in and have a foul odor.
-In some cases, the skin around the affected area may appear red or inflamed due to infection.
+The affected area can appear to be sunken in and have a foul odor.
+In some cases, the skin around the affected area will appear red or inflamed due to infection.
 If left untreated, the infection can spread to other parts of their shell and eventually to other areas of their body.

 Diagnosing Turtle Shell Rot